francisco50/AcmApp/README.md

 # AcmApp
 Acm mobile application will be used by current UHD ACM members.
-This mobile application will enable ACM members to recieve information about ACM upcoming events, Newsletters, and will allow members to socilize with one another.
+This mobile application will enable ACM members to access information about ACM upcoming events, Newsletters, and will allow members to socilize with one another.

 ## Quick Start